BarisSAHIN/BarisSAHIN/README.md

 - 👋 Hi, I’m @BarisSAHIN
-- 👀 I’m interested in Frontend development with React and Angular right now
+- 👀 I’m interested in Frontend development with React(mostly) and Angular right now
-- 🌱 I’m currently learning React and some important tools such as Storybook
+- 🌱 I’m currently working with React with Next

 - 📫 How to reach me ...